hrishabhb/Cricket/VITALSIQ_PRESENTATION_SCRIPT.md

 # 🏆 VitalsIQ: Innovation Pitch Presentation Script

 **Duration:** 12-15 minutes
-**Format:** Ideation Phase Proposal
+**Format:** Video Recording Submission - Ideation Phase Proposal
 **Tone:** Professional, Confident, Story-Driven
+**Delivery:** Direct-to-camera with slide support

 ---

+## 🎥 VIDEO RECORDING NOTES

+**Setup Recommendations:**
+- Clean background, good lighting, eye-level camera
+- Test audio quality beforehand
+- Have slides visible (screen share or picture-in-picture)
+- Consider recording in segments if needed
+- Maintain energy throughout - video can feel flat without live audience feedback
+- Look at camera, not slides, during key emotional moments

+---

 ## SLIDE 1: The Problem – Time-Critical Insights Are Stuck
 **[Duration: ~90 seconds]**

-Good morning/afternoon, everyone.
-Thank you for the opportunity to share this idea with you today.
+**[Visual: Problem statement slide.
+Look directly at camera for opening.]**

+Hi, I'm [Your Name], and I'm excited to share an idea with you today that could transform how healthcare professionals access critical data at IQVIA.

 Let me start with a question: **How long should it take to get a critical piece of data that could impact a patient's care?**